9track/FlashFloppy-wiki/Error-Messages.md

   image files to the USB drive.
 - **35** Path too deep: Folders are nested too deeply to navigate.

+### `RIB` / `Ribbon Cable Is Upside Down`

+Floppy ribbon cable is inserted upside down.
+Power off and re-insert the ribbon connector the other way up.

 ### `USB` / `USB Power Fault`

 Over-current condition on the USB port.
 The port is powered down until